Haivision/srt/docs/features/bonding-main-backup.md

    5. **SRT_GST_BROKEN**
    6. **SRT_GST_IDLE** (**stand by**)
    7. **SRT_GST_PENDING**
-3. By connection start time (older connection comes first).
-4. By the Socket ID (lower value first).
+3. By the Socket ID (lower value first).

 For example, an unstable member with a higher weight is ordered before a stable member with lower weight.

+**Potential Improvement**: Order by connection start time (older connection comes first) before comparing socket IDs.

 ### Member Activation